siddimore/LSMTree/README.md

 # NaiveSSTable
 ### Project Overview
-The LSMTreeProject is a C++17 implementation of a Log-Structured Merge (LSM) Tree with SSTable (Sorted String Table) storage for key-value storage and retrieval.
+The NaiveSSTableProject is a C++17 implementation of a Log-Structured Merge (LSM) Tree with SSTable (Sorted String Table) storage for key-value storage and retrieval.
 The project demonstrates a simple yet effective way to handle large volumes of write operations and maintain efficient read performance by leveraging the LSM Tree data structure.

 ### Purpose
 The purpose of this project is to provide a basic implementation of an LSM Tree, showcasing the following features: